How to Target Specific Emotions Using Color with your Packaging

 Purple has always been a color of the elite.
 It raises a sense of success, creativity, and wisdom in a brand.
 Purple tends to soothe and calm customers.
 Incorporating purple into your packaging can attract customers looking for a brand with promise.

-Purple is often used in anti-aging creams and other skincare products. doTERRA’s Baby Box incorporates purple into many of their essential oil products.
+Purple is often used in anti-aging creams and other skincare packaging designs. doTERRA’s Baby Box incorporates purple into many of their essential oil products.
 The purple touch establishes doTERRA as a promising trusted brand while promoting a soothing and calm presence.
 These factors are extremely important for parents’ purchasing products for their newborn.